Fix Windows 11 Blue Screen of Death Error (BSOD) [2023]

 • Close the Command Prompt after the process is finished and restart your pc.

-Do not panic if this method did not work for you.
+Do not panic if this method does not work for you.
 Trying different methods is expected when fixing issues like these.

-Just like maggots eating nasty things, viruses, and malware eats away your system similarly.
-It is a great practice to scan your pc for viruses and malware from time to time so that you can get rid of them.
+Just like maggots eating nasty things, viruses and malware eat away your system resources.
+It is not uncommon for viruses to cause high CPU usage even a PC is idle.
+So, a great practice is to scan your pc for viruses and malware from time to time so that you can get rid of them.

 • Go to Update & Security > Windows Security > Virus & threat protection. virus-and-threat-protection-win-11